 My husband is a vet and he tells people the only thing a neuter ALWAYS does is keep them from making babies!
 It does sometimes calm them down but you shouldn't count too much on it.

 I neutered my dogs at five months old in the hopes it would calm them down and it did not.
 I've been managing them for ten years now and wish I had invested more time in strenuous training instead of depending on the neuter to do the job.
-We all would have been happier.
-Train, train, train!

 I would never, never force a pet to go through life unaltered unless I was a top breeder, it is not fair to them.
 You will have a much happier companion pet with neutering and spaying.